drug-design/course/docs/chapters/adme-properties.md

 #### Genetic Polymorphisms

-Genetic polymorphism refers to inherited differences in drug metabolism.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/genetic-polymorphisms-4da80afe'><i class='fa fa-play' aria-hidden='true'></i></button>Genetic polymorphism refers to inherited differences in drug metabolism.
 For example, the phase II acetylation reaction by N-acetyl transferase is influenced by genetic differences.
 A "slow-acetylator" phenotype occurs in about 50% of Blacks and Whites in the USA, and is much less common in the Asian population.
 The antituberculosis drug Isoniazid is an example of a high risk drug for this case of phenotype where toxic effects such as nerve and liver damage can occur.
 The absence of the enzyme in this phenotype results in high plasma concentrations for the drug, exceeding its toxic threshold (see diagram).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer